maryam-z/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favorite things:
+- Walking on the beach
+- Learning javascript
+- Working with git and github
+- Watching TV